cristianochesi/e-MGs/README.md

 This is a simple Python3 implementation of the Phase-based Minimalist Grammar (PMG) as discussed in Chesi 2021.
 Merge is extectation-based, that is, each categorory (X) must be selected by a superordinate note (=X).
-Items with unexpected unlicensed categories are moved in the Memory-buffer of the superordinate node and trasmitted to sequential phases (last-selected categories).
+Items with unexpected categories are moved in the Memory-buffer of the superordinate node and trasmitted to sequential phases (last-selected categories).
-Items selected while the superordinate node has other selection features are "nested phases" and cannot receive any pending item (unless they become sequential at some point of the derivation and "late expansion" of selectin is permitted by parsing parameterization)
+Items selected while the superordinate node has other selection features are "nested phases" and cannot receive any pending item (unless they become sequential at some point of the derivation and "late expansion" of selection is permitted by parsing parameterization)

 Background
 ----------